 - Other accompanying features are nausea and vomiting.
 A person may lack the desire to eat.
 When he drinks water, it commonly results in a sensation of wanting to vomit.
 A person may also feel nauseous a few minutes after eating.

 - There is sour belching.
 Usually, the belching has the aftertaste of the food eaten.
-One may suffer from indigestion or constipation.

 Diet For Dealing with Heartburn And Hyperacidity